nickmedina5991/Club-Attendance-Aggregator/README.md

 ### After each meeting

 1. **Export attendance from UBLinked**
    Go to your event, open the *Attendance* tab, and click *Export*.
-Save the CSV into your folder.
+Save the CSV into your folder and give it a corresponding file name.

 2. **Open a terminal in that folder**
    - **Windows:**  Open File Explorer and navigate to the desired folder.
 Click the address bar at the top, type `cmd` (for Command Prompt) or `powershell` (for PowerShell), and press `Enter`.